nesiasoft/core/README.md

 Core of the Nesiasoft softwares.

 This will install these following entity:

 1. Comment
 2. Description
+3. Note

 ## Installation